01 of 18

 Two full plates of food and two soft drinks totaled $6.
 The food wasn't exotic, but it was tasty and filling.
 At other places in Boquete, you'll see food advertised at prices Americans haven't seen in years.
 How about a hamburger for $1.50 or an ice cream cone for fifty cents?

-A typical Panamanian meal consists of rice, beans and meat, with perhaps a small salad and some plantains included to round out the meal.
+A typical Panamanian plate is stocked with rice, beans and meat.
+A small salad and some plantains round out the meal.

 Currency: The U.S. Dollar